Unitary Plan Wind Tunnel (Mountain View, California): Drive system

 The major element of the tunnel complex is its main drive system.
 The main drive consists of four wound-rotor-type induction electric motors connected in tandem.

 Each motor is rated to produce up to 65,000 Horsepower and 7200 volts.
 Combined, the main drive system can produce up to 260,000 horsepower.
 Drive speed is currently controlled by a liquid rheostat system.

 11ft transonic wind tunnel

 The Transonic wind tunnel is a closed-return, variable density tunnel with a fixed test section geometry.
 The 11-ft is capable of speeds from Mach 0.25 to Mach 1.4.
 Airflow is produced by a three-stage, axial-flow compressor.
 Supersonic conditions are achieved by moving a symmetric flexible wall in a nozzle configuration.

 Typical models in the 11-ft are either a full span (sting mounted), or half span (floor mounted) configuration.

-A sting-mounted model support is capable of moving the test article to various AOA and AOS setpoints within at 15 degree cone.
+A sting-mounted model support is capable of moving the test article to various AOA and AOS setpoints within a 15 degree cone.

 Typical model measurements acquired may include: Forces and Moments, Steady-State Pressures, Temperatures.

 Multiple optical test techniques are offered which include: Shadowgraph (which is closely related to Schlieren), Infrared Thermography, Model Deformation and Pressure-sensitive paint.